pinellolab/haystack_bio/README.md

     haystack_run_test

 The command will download the hg19 reference genome automatically if you had not downloaded it before.
 Since it is necessary to download about 800MB, this step could take a long time on a slow internet connection.
 We do not include any reference genome with the installation since those files tend to be rather big.
-If the test completes successfully, you should see the message “Test complete successfully” in the console.
+If the test completes successfully, you should see the message “Test completed successfully” in the console.
 The reference genome hg19 (or any other genome such as mm9, mm10, hg38) can be also downloaded before performing the test with the command

     haystack_download_genome hg19